jamesnetherton/homehub-metrics-exporter/README.md

 HUB_PASSWORD
 ```

+The password can either be provided as plain text or MD5 hashed.

 With the exporter running, hit the /metrics endpoint to collect metrics from the Home Hub.
 Here's a breakdown of available metrics.

 | Metrics Name           | Description   |